OP-TED/ted-xml-data-converter/development-methodology.md

 * If the structure is an enumerated set of alternatives (consider mapping to an eForms codelist)
 * Which TED XML forms allow the structure, and for each the cardinality and requirement (Optional or Mandatory)

-### 6. Optional: Analyse text content of the TED XML structure
+### 6. Optional: analyse text content of the TED XML structure
 If the identified TED XML structure contains text (such as a \<P\> element), extract and collate all the text variations from the TED XML data set.

 If the text is an enumerated set (either an attribute with an enumerated set of values, list them.
 Determine the meaning behind each, and map to the equivalent eForms codelist code.

 If the text is expressed in the language of the form, consider only the English versions.
 Read enough to confirm understanding of the meaning / use of the structure.

-### Choose the appropriate conversion approach (processing model, template structure)
+### Choose the appropriate conversion approach (processing model and template structure)

 *This is more of a guide than definitive*